LucasAntonioC-137/crud-go/README.md

       - 200: OK (User updated successfully)
       - 400: Bad Request (Request error)
       - 500: Internal Server Error (Internal server error)

-## Contributing

-If you wish to contribute to the MeuPrimeiroCRUD em Go project in Go, feel free to submit pull requests or report issues on the [official repository](https://github.com/HunCoding/meu-primeiro-crud-go.git).

 ## License